The Organic Garden

 Remember; do not apply to open wounds.

-Stored in a cool dry place this oil and salve will keep for unto 1 year.
+Stored in a cool dry place this oil and salve will keep for up to 1 year.

 Comfrey compress Steep ¼ cup of dried roots or leaves in 2 cups of hot water for 20 minutes.
 Strain and cool at room temperature.
 Immerse a clean, cotton cloth in the solution and apply to the bruised or sprained area for 1 hour up to four times a day.